telefonicaid/thinking-cities/docs/quickguide.md

 ### Step 3 - Get data

-Now your know your data is stored in the Thinking Things Cloud, lets get it via API.
+Now your know your data is stored in the Cloud, lets get it via API.